Lead pulling: Stopping my dog pulling on the lead

 The slip lead and pet gundog training?

 Different leads are appropriate for different dog species.
 For example, slip leads are suitable for gun dogs.
 They are used because when training or working the gundog does not wear a collar.
 The slip lead, as in its name, slips over the dog’s head.
 Unless the dog is trained well not to pull then the slip lead should not be used.
 Here at Muttley Solutions pet gundog training, we don’t allow clients to use a slip lead whilst training

 So you have just got the cute ball of fur home and you put the lead on for the first time.
 Guess what happens?
 The puppy runs ahead and suddenly the lead goes tight.
 You don’t want to hurt the dog so you follow.
 This is your puppy’s first lesson in ‘how to pull on a lead and get the owner to follow’.
 Does this sound familiar?

-Here is a clip of a 12 week old puppy starting to learn being next to her owners leg is very rewarding.
-A behaviour which soon becomes their default.
+Here is a clip of a 12-week old puppy starting to learn being next to her owner’s leg is very rewarding.
+A behaviour that soon becomes their default.